Skip to main content

 • Uninsurable International Shipments: If you send items that aren't allowed to be shipped to certain countries based on information provided in the USPS International Mail Manual, they may not be eligible for insurance claims if the package gets lost or arrives damaged.

 • For instance, the United Kingdom prohibits coins from being imported into their country.
-If collectible coins are shipped to the UK, Shipsurance will consider it a violation of coverage and will deny any insurance claims you file for that shipment.
+If collectible coins are shipped to the UK, InsureShield will consider it a violation of coverage and will deny any insurance claims you file for that shipment.

 • Check the USPS Country Listings: Before you purchase insurance for your international shipment, visit the Postal Service's Individual Country Listings to check whether your destination country allows for your item(s) to be shipped there.